tbnorth/lsecol2018/solm_agents.md

 ## Nearshore model

 - Nearshore - where nearshore stuff happens
-- Nearshore stuff: trib. loads, resuspension, long shore flow, etc.
+- Nearshore stuff: trib. loads, re-suspension, long shore flow, etc.
 - Fuzzy boundary, nearshore ~100% of the time at 5 m, but maybe only 5% of the time at 50m
 - Trib. loads retained in nearshore for a long time, relative